okx/testnets/README.md

 ## Start with the snapshot
 2 ways to startup an exchain full node:
 - start with a docker image
-- start with the okexchaind binary
+- start with the exchaind binary

 ### 1. Start testnet with a docker image
 - download the docker image